The Cafetière. The French press. Whatever you call it, there is no denying that it is perhaps one of the most revered ways to brew coffee.

 Since its invention in 1929 by Ugo Paolini, the Cafetière is renowned for its simplistic, yet admirable design – perfect for sharing or producing multiple cups of coffee for one!

-It’s likely you may have already used one, but as no two coffees are the same, we’ve produced our own recipe (heavily inspired by the James Hoffman method!) that we feel works best with our own house blend, ensuring silky smooth brews every time.
+It’s likely you may have already used one, but as no two coffees are the same, we’ve produced our own recipe (heavily inspired by the James Hoffman method!) that we feel works excellently with many of our own espresso and filter roasts – ensuring silky smooth results every time.

 You will need: